We worked with adolescent girls to design their own reproductive health sessions. Here's what they taught us.

 The girls took the lead in designing their own space, which they filled with beanbags, rugs, lights, and pictures.

-I often get asked about how adolescents can lead programming, and I think about an older girl in the program, Raw'a.
+I often get asked about how adolescents can lead programming, and I think about an older girl in the programme, Raw'a.
 She held the storybook in her hands, crossing out some words and moving others around.
 Not only did she feel as though the story was hers to modify and edit, but in a way she was resisting the authority of what's written in the book, questioning it and making it relevant for herself and the other girls.

-It's moments like these that I'm reminded of the reasons we wanted this program to be girl-led.
+It's moments like these that I'm reminded of the reasons we wanted this programme to be girl-led.
 The girls in Zaatari know each other better than we or any outsider will ever know them.
 They value each other's advice, listen to each other, and trust each other.

-What I've learned from human-centered design is that nothing is perfect.
+What I've learned from human-centred design is that nothing is perfect.
 We are making mistakes and the girls are making mistakes, but we are trying.
 I know this project won't change the world.
 The girls will still carry the burden of being females on their shoulders.
 They'll face the expectations that come with puberty, and they'll feel helpless at times.
 These problems are systematic and bigger than what Jazeerat Al Zuhoor can do.

 However, flowers will definitely bloom along this journey.
 And if we, and Jazeerat Al Zuhoor, can make the girls feel even a little bit less alone, we will have succeeded.